stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/1-python-polling.md

 On line 7, `initialize()` is called to configure the library.
 If no arguments are given to it, `initialize()` will look for your API and application keys in the current environment the same way Dogshell does.

 On lines 11-21, environment variables are assigned to local variables.
-This makes the script flexible and useful for different service and contexts, as `poll_service.sh` did.
+This makes the script flexible and useful for different services and contexts, as `poll_service.sh` did.

 On lines 26-32, the script calls `api.Metric.query()` in a loop, passing in the same query used in `poll_service.sh`.
-If the `series` array the JSON response contains values, the loop will break and the script will continue exiting.
+If the `series` array of the JSON response contains values, the loop will break, and the script will continue exiting.

 On lines 37-41, the script prepares the arguments for `api.Event.create()` and calls it.
 This will send the same event that `poll_service.sh` and Dogshell did.